jn1za/jn1za.github.io/projects/phishing.md

 layout: project
 type: project
 image: img/vacay/vacay-square.png
-title: "Vacay"
+title: "Classifying Phishing Websites with Machine Learning"
-date: 2015
+date: 2025
 published: true
 labels:
-  - Javascript
+  - Machine Learning
-  - Meteor
+  - Algorithms
-  - MongoDB
+  - Performance Analysis
-  - GitHub
+  - Phishing Classification
-summary: "A responsive web application for travel planning that my team developed in ICS 415."
+summary: "A study I did while taking machine learning at Yonsei University, which compares the performances metrics of models to classify phishing websites when trained with different algorithms."
 ---

 <img class="img-fluid" src="../img/vacay/vacay-home-page.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
+Vacay is a web application that I helped create as a team project in ICS 415, Springm 2015.
 The project helped me learn how to design and implement a responsive web site.

 Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
 Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.